-Rule 112Related-case statement
+Rule 112Related-case statements

-- (a) If an appeal is related to any case in any other court, the appellant shall file and serve, with his or her docketing statement, an additional statement that includes the name, docket number, and status of all such related cases.
-Within seven days thereafter, if any other party has reason to know that the appellant has failed to report all such related cases, that party shall file and serve his or her own related-case statement. - (b) For purposes of this Local Rule, a "related case" is any prior or pending case involving (1) substantially the same parties and (2) the same or similar issues. - (c) For purposes of this Local Rule, "any other court" means the Illinois Supreme Court, any other district of the Illinois Appellate Court, or any circuit court in the second appellate district.
+- (a) If an appeal is related to any case in the Court, or in any other court, the appellant shall file and serve, with his or her docketing statement, an additional statement that includes the name, docket number, and status of all such related cases.
+Within seven days thereafter, if any other party has reason to know that the appellant has failed to report all such related cases, that party shall file and serve his or her own related-case statement. - (b) For purposes of this Local Rule, a "related case" is (1) any prior or pending case involving substantially the same parties and the same or similar issues or (2) any prior or pending criminal case involving a codefendant of the defendant in the present appeal. - (c) For purposes of this Local Rule, "any other court" means the Illinois Supreme Court, any other district of the Illinois Appellate Court, or any circuit court in the second appellate district.